rroojrooj/Connext-Documentation/firstdraft-intro.md

 ## Business Model

 The router’s primary business model is to provide liquidity in exchange for a trading fee.
-Currently, the trading fee is hard-coded at five basis points (0.05%) per transaction.
+The trading fee is hard-coded at five basis points (0.05%) per transaction.

 Formula: `Trading fee = Volume * 0.0005`